 - Walk straight across the next narrow field to a lake.
-Turn right and follow the public footpath around the edge of the lake.
+Turn right and follow the public footpath around the lake.
 The path opens out into an area with large trees.
 Turn left and follow the path beside the larger lake.
 Continue straight along the path to the road.

 - Turn left along the roadside path towards the traffic lights.

 - Immediately before the lights turn left along the lane and public footpath.
 Continue along the lane passing the church and cemetery.
 Follow Back Lane (past the gate into Angel Court), along a wooded path over a stream and past Moor Closes Reserve on the left.